Region Choice Overview

 Options high schools exist in every region except the Greater Lincoln Park and Far Southwest Side regions.
 Options high schools do not have attendance zones or admission criteria although many serve only students 16 years and older.
 Students can choose to attend any Options high school within or outside of their home region.
 For this reason, Choice patterns tend to differ for Options students compared to elementary and other high school students.

-Over the past four years, the percentage of Far Northwest Side region Options high school students attending a school in the region has decreased from 28% to 18%.
-In the Far Northwest Side region, Options high school students attend school out of the region at a greater rate than elementary students and other high school students.
+Over the past four years, the percent of Far Northwest Side region Options high school students attending a school in the region has increased from 18% to 35%.
+In the Far Northwest Side region, Options high school students attend school out of the region at a greater rate than elementary students (12%) and other high school students (33%).
+District-wide, 58% of Options high school students attend school out of region which is greater than elementary students (18%) and other high school students (43%).

 Options High School Student Attendance Type Over Time